AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ###### Notes:
 1. `??` used in above code snippet is a <a href="http://guides.codepath.com/ios/Understanding-Swift#understanding-the-question-mark" target="_blank">*nil coalescing operator*</a>
 2. `logInWithUsernameInBackground` - Makes an *asynchronous* request to log in a user with specified credentials.
 Returns an instance of the successfully logged in `PFUser`.
-This also caches the user locally so that calls to `PFUser.currentUser()` will use the latest logged in user.
+This also caches the user locally so that calls to `PFUser.current()` will use the latest logged in user.

  - Parameters:
     - username: The username of the user.